The City of Hamilton and community partners have developed a Community Safety and Well-Being (CSWB) Plan for Hamilton.

 Hamilton’s Community Safety and Well-Being Priorities

-Community partners identified six local priorities for further investigation and collaboration.
-Community and service provider engagement in the development of this plan will focus on gathering more detailed feedback to inform desired outcomes, strategies and targeted actions on five* of the six priorities:
+Hamilton’s Community Safety and Well-Being Plan offers a framework for partners working together to promote safety and well-being for all residents.
+Community partners identified six local priorities where 62 opportunities for action have been identified.
+Community and service provider engagement in the development of this plan identified desired outcomes, opportunities for action on five* of the six priorities:

 - hate incidents